Olivier recipe with black caviar. The legendary Monsieur Olivier! Olivier salad real French recipe

 • salt - to taste.

-"Game salad" according to the classic recipe, cook like this:
+"Game Salad" classic recipe cook like this:

 Ingredients for 1 serving: